slimayo/TechCrush-/README.md

 9. Question : What percentage of high performers leave the organization?

-Ans : The Percentage of High Performers that lesve is 16.4%
+Ans : The Percentage of High Performers that leave is 16.4%

 <img src="Screenshot 2026-01-13 205808.png" width="400">